MPU-Research/QDMAES-IME/README.md

 | 1024 | 5 / 4 | 3 / 6 | 5 / 4 | 3 / 1 |
 | 2048 | 5 / 4 | 5 / 4 | 5 / 4 | 1 / 1 |

+# Extracted information

+After the simulation is completed, some description of the configuration used is presented to the user, which includes:
+* The size of the block allocated within the vector register
+* The computational intensity value for the simulated configuration
+* The number of fmmac instructions dispatched
+* The number of MAC operations performed

+With this information, we want to identify patterns and hidden performance metrics